 Even if there is no specific law against what the driver was doing, evidence of distracted driving can help prove negligence, perhaps leading to civil liability, For example, even in states which have not banned texting while driving, evidence of texting while driving may cause a driver to lose a lawsuit stemming from an accident.

 Distracted driving can take many forms, from tending to a pet while driving to writing a quick text message.
-While many states have long had laws against distracted driving, a growing number of states have enacted laws banning specific acts such as texting or using a handheld phone while driving.
 In addition to traffic tickets, distracted driving can cause accidents, injuries, or even death, and can be used as evidence of a driver's negligence or recklessness in lawsuits stemming from an auto accident.
+Consult with an experienced traffic ticket lawyer today to learn more.